Master of Public Administration (MPA): Career Path

 Scope

-The scope of a Master of Public Administration (MPA) program is broad and encompasses a wide range of topics related to public policy and administration.
+The scope of a Master of Public Administration (MPA) program is broad and encompasses many public policy and administration topics.
 MPA programs are designed to prepare individuals for careers in public service, including government, nonprofit organizations, and other public sector agencies.

 The scope of an MPA program may include coursework in:

-• Public policy analysis: This includes the principles and techniques of policy analysis, such as how to identify and define policy problems, gather and analyze data, and evaluate the effectiveness of policy alternatives.
+• Public policy analysis: This consists of the principles and techniques of policy analysis, such as how to identify and define policy problems, gather and analyze data, and evaluate the effectiveness of policy alternatives.

 • Budgeting and financial management: This includes the principles and practices of budgeting and financial management in the public sector, such as how to prepare and manage budgets, allocate resources, and evaluate the financial performance of public programs.